michaelsauter/crane/README.md

 ### Networking
-Docker networks are support via the top-level config `networks`, which does not take additional parameters at this stage.
+Docker networks are supported via the top-level config `networks`, which does not take additional parameters at this stage.
 As links cannot be used at the same time, container dependencies can be expressed via `requires`.
 Networks are automatically created by Crane when necessary, and never cleaned up.
 When a [prefix](#container-prefixes) is used, it is also applied to the network.